 Despite having the best intentions of driving innovation, many business still fall back on tradition, with the outmoded annual review being a prime example.

-This logic has simply been carried across into HR structures.
+This logic has been carried across into HR structures.
 The presumption is, if you want to see trends in your workforce, good or bad, then you needed similarly large chunks of data to compare and contrast.

 However the problem is people are not numbers and this approach leads to a very scant, unreliable snapshot of your workforce.